Kingdoms of Magic:

 Only when all four of these novels set in the 10th Cycle of the 6th Age are complete will I publish all four.
 Readers may then read them, in any order, while I work on the next set of novels from the 11th Cycle of the 6th Age.
 I am waiting to publish them all at once because as I write one, it may affect one or more of the others since there are crossover events in the stories.

-For more info on Kingdoms of Magic, click this link: Kingdoms of Magic
+For more info on this new series , click this link: Kingdoms of Magic

 Meanwhile, here is the map of Cratera (click on the map to go to a larger version with some zoom capability)